-> First, make sure your computer's wired (ethernet) MAC address is registered for use on the Stanford network.
-Your laptop is most likely already registered via its wireless MAC address.
+First, make sure your computer's wired (ethernet) MAC address is registered for use on the Stanford network.
+Your laptop may already be registered via its wireless MAC address.
 You may complete this process at iprequest.stanford.edu.

-> After you log in, find the existing registration entry for your laptop.
-Then click Update.
+After you log in, find the existing registration entry for your laptop and click 'Update' or click 'New registration' to add it to the list.
 Follow the prompts and look for the field labeled 'Wired' highlighted below.
 Add your wired MAC address to the 'Wired' field.
 Please leave the MAC address in 'Wireless' as is, or you will lose your wireless internet access!
 If you don't know what your MAC address is, please refer to the following document for help locating it:

-> Locate your machine's ethernet port.
+Locate your machine's ethernet port.
 It should resemble this:

 If your machine does not have an ethernet port, you can use an adapter to plug the ethernet cable into your computer.
 The adapter may have the MAC address on a label on the packaging, or you may have to connect the adapter to the computer first and then follow our instructional document to find the address.

 Plug the ethernet cable into your computer.